QSmally/QDB/README.md

 ## An anti-corruption JSON database made with the Node runtime

 **QDB4 is still heavily under development.**
-**If you'd like to clone/contribute the stable project, head over to the v3 branch.**
+**If you'd like to clone/contribute the stable project, head over to the master branch.**

 > QDB is a high level JSON database, which you can import for storing local JavaScript Objects without corruptions.
 > Connect to multiple local JSON files, apart or in a pool.
 Edit data directly or use built-in utility functions.
 Use polling for multi-process access and create backups of your databases if something were to go wrong.